Metallic quantum criticality enabled by flat bands in a kagome lattice: Introduction

-From our construction, an Anderson/Kondo lattice description arises, in which the tight and extended molecular orbitals act as effective atomic-like ($f$) and conduction electron ($c$) degrees of freedom.
-Based on this description, we uncover a continuous selective Mott transition of the molecular orbitals [Fig.\,\ref{fig:illu}(d)].
-Associated with the transition is a metallic quantum critical point, which features the physics of Kondo destruction viewed from the Anderson/Kondo lattice perspective~\cite{Si-Nature,Colemanetal,senthil2004a}.
-Thus, our results reveal a profound similarity of the kagome metals' metallic quantum criticality and concomitant strange metallicity with their more established heavy fermion counterparts\,\cite{Kirchner2020,Hu-qcm2022,Si-Nature,Colemanetal,senthil2004a}.
-As such, they provide an understanding of the strange-metal behavior recently observed in the kagome and related line-graph systems\,\cite{Ye2021.x,Ekahana2021.x,Huang_pyrochlore_2023.x}, and uncover a new setting for beyond-Landau quantum criticality and associated emergent quantum phases.
+From our construction, an Anderson/Kondo lattice description arises, in which the tight and extended molecular orbitals act as effective atomic-like ($f$) and conduction electron ($c$) degrees of freedom. {The resulting metallic QCP} [Fig.\,\ref{fig:illu}D] features the physics of Kondo destruction viewed from the Anderson/Kondo lattice perspective~\cite{Hu-qcm2022,Si-Nature,Colemanetal,senthil2004a}.
+Thus, our results reveal a profound link of the kagome metals' metallic quantum criticality and concomitant strange metallicity with their more established heavy fermion counterparts\,\cite{Kirchner2020,Hu-qcm2022,Si-Nature,Colemanetal,senthil2004a}.
+As such, they provide an understanding of the strange-metal behavior recently observed in the kagome and related frustrated-lattice systems\,\cite{Huang_pyrochlore_2023.x,Ye2021.x,Ekahana2021.x,Liu-kagome2024}, and uncover a new setting for beyond-Landau quantum criticality and associated emergent quantum phases.